finos/htc-grid/docs/project/getting_started/happy-path.md

 The HTC-Grid project has external software dependencies that are deployed as container images.
 Instead of downloading each time from the public DockerHub repository, this step will pull those dependencies and upload into the your [Amazon Elastic Container Registry (ECR)](https://aws.amazon.com/ecr/).

-**Important Note** HTC-Grid uses a few open source project with container images stored at [Dockerhub](https://hub.docker.com/).
-Dockerhub has a [download rate limit policy](https://docs.docker.com/docker-hub/download-rate-limit/).
-This may impact you when running this step as an anonymous user as you can get errors when running the terraform command below.
-To overcome those errors, you can re-run the terraform command and wait until the throttling limit is lifted, or optionally you can create an account in [hub.docker.com](https://hub.docker.com/) and then use the credentials of the account using `docker login` locally to avoid anonymous throttling limitations.
+**Important Note** HTC-Grid uses a few open source project with container images stored at [DockerHub](https://hub.docker.com/).
+DockerHub has a [download rate limit policy](https://docs.docker.com/docker-hub/download-rate-limit/).
+This may impact you when running this step as an anonymous user as you can get errors when running the Terraform command below.
+To overcome those errors, you can re-run the Terraform command and wait until the throttling limit is lifted, or optionally you can create an account in [hub.docker.com](https://hub.docker.com/) and then use the credentials of the account using `docker login` locally to avoid anonymous throttling limitations.

 1. As you'll be uploading images to ECR, to avoid timeouts, refresh your ECR authentication token: